 </div>

-This will add the correct fields to the appropriate forms, but were you to attempt to fill them out at this point, you would notice that Devise isn’t saving your changes.
+This adds the name field to the registration and edit forms.
+But if you fill them out at this point, you will notice that Devise doesn’t save your changes.

 The reason for this is that the extra parameter you are passing to the controller (name